GSA/search-gov-website/_about/updates/year-in-review/special-report/implementation.md

         <h3>Anonymous.gov</h3>
         <h4>An unattributed story</h4>
         <p>While all phases of a website redesign take effort, content migration requires real toil.
 It’s long and often messy, and we thank this agency for sharing their recent content migration experience with us.
 We share their story without attribution.</p>
-		<p>When the Office of Public Affairs web team began work on the redesign, the agency had decided to take a “big bang” approach, to relaunch not only the main website, but a set of subdomains aimed at different audiences as well.
-In total, they had about 50,000 items to move, including web pages, images, and PDFs of legal documents.</p>
+		<p>When the public affairs office web team began work on the redesign, the agency had decided to take a “big bang” approach, to relaunch not only the main website, but a set of subdomains aimed at different audiences as well.
+In total, they had about 50,000 items to move, including web pages, images, and PDFs of documents.</p>
 		<p>They conducted an audit of web analytics data and customer feedback surveys, and met with internal stakeholders, many of whom are frequent users of the website themselves.</p>
 		<p>The web team learned that there were large groups of older content that were not being used.
 They also learned that people often looked for information on the main website that was published on a subdomain.</p>
 		<p>In addition, the team learned that there were people from the general public trying to use their website who were confused by pages written for experts.</p>